Facebook to Allow Speculation on 'Man-Made' Coronavirus Origins

 Facebook released a memo detailing its new stance, pointing to “ongoing investigations” as reason for its change of heart while adding the proviso other restrictions remain.

-A spokesman for the company told The Hill:
+A spokesman for the company said:

 In light of ongoing investigations into the origin of COVID-19 and in consultation with public health experts, we will no longer remove the claim that COVID-19 is man-made from our apps.